ddormer/valheim-serverside/README.md

 ### Why?

-Traditionally Valheim will simulate the world on the client that first enters an area which keeps server resource usage low; However if the player that is in charge of the area has a poor connection, then all other players in that area will suffer.
-This mod is an attempt at improving that specific situation at the cost of the the client that owns the area having increased latency.
+Ordinarily, to keep server resource usage low, Valheim will hand off simulation of an area to the first client that enters said area.
+However, if the player in charge of the area has a poor connection all other players in that area will suffer.
+This mod is an attempt at improving that specific situation at the cost of increased latency for the client which would ordinarily own the area.

 ### How?